rapyuta-robotics/alica/alica-supplementary/alica_designer_runtime/README.md

 #### 3.2.0 Setup

-To be able to login to github and use the Git-workflow to import and export plan, it is necessary to register the web-plan-designer application as an oauth2 client with github.
+To be able to login to github and use the Git-workflow to import and export plan, it is necessary to register the web-plan-designer application as an oauth2 client with github before launching the web-plan-designer.

 1. Follow [Github's guide](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) to create a new oauth application.
 Enter the URL of the plan designer (default: `http://localhost:3030/`) as the 'Homepage URL' and 'Authorization Callback URL'.